EPPI-Centre/ER4/README.md

 As a consequence, to get up and running, it's necessary to:

 1. Create the 2 Databases.
 This can be done using the scripts that the `IntegrationTests` project uses for this same purpose.
 We recommend looking into the `\ERCentralAPI\IntegrationTests\Fixtures\DataBaseFixtures.cs` file to see how the `*.sql` files included in the `IntegrationTests` project are used.
+    1. Please see the `Integration Tests README.md` for details on the sequence of "high level" steps used for automatic database creation.
+    1. The constructor of `TransientDatabase` class contains the exact sequence of SQL script execution used to create the DBs.
 2. Run the `SQL Changes Manager` project to "apply" changes.

 Please note that the `IntegrationTests` project is designed to work within "development" environments (where the two "for development" main databases already exist, and should NOT be altered when running tests) and "Test" environments (where the databases do not pre-exist), which means that the tests project includes logic to temporarily rename databases and handle failures (within reason).